19hours/sg-statutes/Acts/Telecommunications Act.md

 (9) For the purposes of giving effect to this section, the Authority may by regulations made under section 74 —

+(a) provide for the exclusion of any person from participation, or limiting the person’s participation, in the process of allocation of any spectrum right;

+[Act 30 of 2016 wef 01/02/2017]

+(aa) without affecting subsection (1)(a), specify the types of conditions that the Authority may impose on the grant of any spectrum right;

+[Act 30 of 2016 wef 01/02/2017]

-(a) provide for the variation of the conditions of the grant of any spectrum right;
+(ab) provide for the variation of the conditions of the grant of any spectrum right;

+[Act 30 of 2016 wef 01/02/2017]

 (b) provide for the resumption, by agreement or compulsorily, of any spectrum right or part of any spectrum right;